skinny-framework/skinny-framework/README.md

 echo "foo"
 ```

-You can access the latest compiled JavaScript at `http://localhost:8080/assets/js/echo.js`.
+You can access the latest compiled JavaScript code at `http://localhost:8080/assets/js/echo.js`.

 ```javascript
 (function() {